mohamd1856/Active-Directory-Home-Lab/README.md

 https://user-images.githubusercontent.com/117259069/201013202-3d41fc65-4534-4430-8661-9ab57ccc278d.mp4

-> The Error displayed is about the redundancy of usernames present in the Users_List.txt
+> The error displayed is about the redundancy of usernames present in the Users_List.txt file

 ### Script execution:
 ```